wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.5.2 - 2013-06-26 =
+* fixed rendering issues in Outlook 2013 where text was partially hidden by image
+* fixed confusing text alignment not applied in the visual editor's tiny MCE
+* fixed autosave on step 2, the newsletter editor
+* fixed dragged images in IE10 in the newsletters' visual editor
+* fixed subscribers count not being refreshed after a bulk delete
+* fixed bulk confirm option which was missing a subscribed date to be completely working

 = 2.5.1 - 2013-06-17 =
 * added protection to avoid switching to the beta without wanting
 * fixed PHP notices in the newsletter's view in your browser version
 * fixed view in your browser link being left aligned
-* fixed rendering issues image floating on some outlook versions
+* fixed line height issue on some Outlook versions

 = 2.5 - 2013-06-06 =
 * added checkbox to select default theme for new newsletters.
 See Themes tab.